needle-tools/needle-engine-support/documentation/project_structure.md

     - ``src/generated/`` - The generated javascript code.
 Do not edit manually.
     - ``src/scripts/`` - Your project specific scripts / components.
     - ``src/styles/`` - Stylesheets
 - ``index.scriban`` (optional) - The project template index file.
-Add an ``index`` component to your Unity scene to automatically generate the ``index.html`` from this file using the [scriban ⇡](https://github.com/scriban/scriban) templating engine.
+Add an ``index`` component to your Unity scene to automatically generate the ``index.html`` from this file using the [scriban](https://github.com/scriban/scriban) templating engine.
-- ``vite.config`` - The default template uses [vite ⇡](https://vitejs.dev/).
+- ``vite.config`` - The default template uses [vite](https://vitejs.dev/).
 Settings for building the distribution and hosting the development server are made here.
 It is usually not necessary to edit these settings.

 > **Note**: Our exporter can be used with other project structures as well, vite is just our go-to frontend bundling tool because of its speed.
 Feel free to set up your JavaScript project as you like.
 It is important to note tho that script names **must not be removed** for ``getComponent`` calls to work.
 See the [Scripting Documentation](./scripting.md) for more info.